 Remember, past performance is not a reliable guide to future performance.

-5. Pensions are protected by the Financial Services Compensation Scheme.
+5. Pensions funds within the UK are protected by the Financial Services Compensation Scheme

-Generally speaking, like with cash savings, your pension is covered by the Financial Services Compensation Scheme for up to £85,000 per eligible person, per firm.
-With pensions, you usually invest in funds via a platform or broker (like Moneybox) so if the company was declared bankrupt, your money would still be held separately by the underlying fund or bank and would be safe.
+Generally speaking, pension funds within the UK are covered by the Financial Services Compensation Scheme for up to £85,000 per eligible person, per firm.
+With pensions, you usually invest in funds via a platform (like Moneybox), so if the company was declared bankrupt, your money would still be held separately by the underlying fund or bank and would be safe.
 Do remember though, the FSCS doesn’t cover you if your investment performs badly.
+Moneybox and its Pension Provider (Gaudi Regulated Services Limited) are covered by the Financial Services Compensation Scheme (FSCS) up to £85,000 per person for claims relating to investment products. learn more about our FSCS Protection.

 How do pension fees work?

-You will need to pay charges while you’re investing – and the level of these could REALLY affect how much is eventually left in your pot.
+You will need to pay charges while you’re investing – and the level of these could really impact how much is eventually left in your pot.

 Fees on workplace pensions are capped at 0.75 per cent.
 For other kinds of pension, costs differ from provider to provider.
 The most common are: